 What does a boss do?
 Instead of looking at the bigger picture, they tend to make the wrong choices when it comes to planning and communicating.
 A boss is usually governed by their own needs, so their plans and goals are often shorter than a leader’s, so the gratifications can come as fast as possible.

-They Stay Aside vs They Get Involved
+They Stay Aside vs. They Get Involved

 A leader’s philosophy is quite different.
-While they also delegate tasks to their team (notice that I’ve mentioned team), they immediately take initiative and show how it’s done.
+While they also delegate tasks to their team (notice that I’ve mentioned team), they immediately take the initiative and show how it’s done.

 Why do you think army leaders always stay in the front?
 That proves that they care, so the followers will also care.
 If the man in charge is always there, being helpful whenever you need them, your chances of performing a better job significantly increase.

-Impersonal vs Compassionate
+Impersonal vs. Compassionate

 The psychology behind this caring attitude made him a highly successful conqueror and leader.
-When a leader is being “there”, and he actually acknowledges and speaks to you as an equal, only then you will see him as worth “fighting for”.
+When a leader is being “there,” and he actually acknowledges and speaks to you as an equal, only then will you see him as worth “fighting for”.

 As we’ve discussed, differences exist, and it’s important to gain awareness of them.
-If you’re in a position of charge, you should really analyze your managerial tactics, and your relationship with your employees.
-See if you fall into the boss category, and immediately decide to change.
+If you’re in a position of charge, you should really analyze your managerial tactics and your relationship with your employees.
+See if you fall into the boss category and immediately decide to change.

-Start taking steps towards being a true leader, and leave the old and disempowering tactics behind you starting from now.
+Start taking steps towards being a true leader, and leave the old and disempowering tactics behind you starting now.

-What Makes a Boss vs a Leader?
+What Makes a Boss vs. a Leader?